 Just listen!
 Voice-over, music and sound effects as audio bridges between scenes.
 At the same time, sound distracts and misdirect attention.

 Sound and Music forms a critical component in Nolanverse.
-It is therefore a little surprising that film scholars and writers do not pay more attention to how Nolan’s narrative tricks are hidden by an overwhelming and extensive use of dialogue and musical bridges.
-However this neglect is understandable because most film analyses are often image or narrative-based and seldom experiential.
+It is, therefore, a little surprising that film scholars and writers do not pay more attention to how Nolan’s narrative tricks are hidden by an overwhelming and extensive use of dialogue and musical bridges.
+However, this neglect is understandable because most film analyses are often image or narrative-based and seldom experiential.

 Music can be an effective tool to elicit emotion, it can also cover up visual trickery and narrative deception.
 In this regard, Nolan’s use of dialogue and music is critical in shaping and masking the tricks behind his cinematic mind-games.
 In fact, the musical score is a perfect mask to hide temporal transitions and narrative deceptions.
-In fact, most film editors will understand the importance of suitable musical score; in mainstream cinema, it is used mainly as a complementary edition either to amplify emotions or evoke a sense of dread and anticipation.
+In fact, most film editors will understand the importance of suitable musical score; in mainstream cinema, it is used mainly as a complimentary edition either to amplify emotions or evoke a sense of dread and anticipation.

 Unreliable First-Person narration.
-Nolan’s use of first person voice-overs drives the narratives in his films.
-But they are often unreliable narration because Nolan’s protagonists are often afflicted with psychological disturbances that affects their perception of reality.
+Nolan’s use of first-person voice-overs drives the narratives in his films.
+But they are often unreliable narration because Nolan’s protagonists are often afflicted with psychological disturbances that affect their perception of reality.
 In turn, their altered perception affect the way in which information is relayed back to the viewer.
 And it is because of this unreliable narration that mind-games appears to be played with both the protagonists and the viewer.
 In other words, Nolan uses first-person and subjective point of view as a principal device to complicate the veracity of truth.

-Nolan plays upon the assumptions of first person voice-over narration.
+Nolan plays upon the assumptions of first-person voice-over narration.
 His narrations are never simply descriptions of what is happening on-screen but are almost always about the film’s protagonists posing questions, making assertions and drawing conclusions in relation to their mental conditions.
 The viewer is prompted that what is screened is a factual presentation by the protagonist’s own discourse and logic in gathering clues, solving a mysteries and working out their own solutions in their mental space; via voice-overs.
 This future orientated thread is made possible by the erotetic principle that motivates the film; who is responsible for Angier’s death?
 How did two friends become rivals?
 What secrets lie behind Angier’s and Borden’s trick?
 What will happen next?

 Dialogue Edit and Music Bridge.
 At a secondary level, scenes are linked by using dialogue to bridge across different timelines (real and perceived).
 In The Prestige (2006), the opening scene shows up how Nolan uses the voice-over to quickly transit amongst different timelines and perspectives.
 As the film cuts across at least three different perspectives, quick editing is key to “hides” the distinction between fabricated flashbacks and real flashbacks.
 From prison Borden’s pov to Journal Angier’s pov and then to Journal Borden’s pov, the voice-over acts as a dialogue and sound bridge.
-When it is revealed later in the film that Borden and Angier had been engaging in a series of deceptions with their journals, it reveals how Nolan has subverted the idea that flashbacks should be taken as true reflection of history and information.
+When it is revealed later in the film that Borden and Angier had been engaging in a series of deceptions with their journals, it reveals how Nolan has subverted the idea that flashbacks should be taken as a true reflection of history and information.

 Documentary Camera / Loose and Handheld / Jump Cuts